Online Courses

 Thinkific- Course Builder

 Thinkific is weakest on two things: its community features and its apps.
-Community and courses go together like peanut butter and jam, but the community platform isn't much more than a discussion forum.
+Community and courses go together like peanut butter and jelly, but the community platform isn't much more than a discussion forum.
 It's missing the comprehensiveness of other community platforms.
 This also means it's not as good for live courses, with no native livestream function.

 Thinkific - community